-A Master's degree with at least four (4) years of progressively responsible experience in humanitarian assistance and/or international development, of which (1) year must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs.)
+A Master's degree with at least four (4) years of progressively responsible experience in humanitarian assistance and/or international development, of which two (2) years must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
 A minimum of one (1) year of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+Experience or technical skills in nutrition, WASH, markets, and M&E are highly desired.

-A Bachelor's degree from an accredited U.S. or internationally recognized institution with significant study in, but not limited to public health, agriculture, nutrition, food and agricultural economics, international development, humanitarian assistance or other related field.
-The incumbent will also have a total of at least seven (7) years of progressively responsible experience in humanitarian assistance and/or international development, of which three (3) years must be related to international food and nutrition security (in-kind food which may include local/regional purchase, cash transfer or food voucher programs).
-A minimum of three (3) years of overseas professional experience in a developing country is required.
-Experience or technical skills in nutrition, water, sanitation and hygiene (WASH), markets, and monitoring and evaluation (M&E) are highly desired.
+A Bachelor's degree with at least seven (7) years of progressively responsible experience in humanitarian assistance and/or international development, of which three (3) years must be related to international food and nutrition security (in-kind food aid, local/regional purchase, cash transfer or food voucher programs) in needs assessment, analysis, and implementing emergency or development food assistance activities.
+A minimum of two (2) years of overseas professional experience in a developing country is required.
+Experience or technical skills in nutrition, WASH, markets, and M&E are highly desired.